Implementation Guide

 </script>

-Test your implementation using sample credentials, refer to Testing or see some sample usernames and passwords below.
+Test your implementation using sample credentials.
+Refer to Testing or view the sample usernames and passwords below.

-You will exchange the temporary public_token for a permanent access_token via the Exchange Tokens endpoint.
-The public_token
+Exchange the temporary public_token for a permanent access_token with the Exchange Tokens endpoint.
+The public_token is invalidated after exchanging for an access_token.
+View the sample JSON values below.

 {